seanpmaxwell/Trool/README.md

 - Heavily inspired by Java's KnowledgeBase Library.
 - Allows use of `Import` objects so values can be reused.
 These can be passed dynamically through the code or hardcoded in the spreadsheet.
-- GitHub Repo contains fully-functional sample project so you can start practicing right away.
+- Looking at the test folder to see a working example.
 - Fully type-safe :)
-- Link to a sample project demonstrating usage can be found here: __https://github.com/seanpmaxwell/trool-sample__

 ## Requirements